firesmasher231/dot-photos/README.md

-turns photos into a dot pattern
+turns photos into a dot pattern.

+currently used on my site

 before:
 <img src="photo.png" alt="before" width="50%">